hb9kns/webforms/README.md

 Calling it without any `db` value will generate a fatal error unless the default configuration file `defcfg.cfg` exists in the path of the script.
-Of course this could be modified in the script, if the database should be hardcoded.
+Of course this can be modified in the script, if the database should be hardcoded.

 To work properly, at least the configuration file (`test.cfg` for the above example) and the pages referred by it must exist and be readable and writable for